phu2k2/CM-Internship-HW/01_Common-Basic/Docker/st-huyennguyen/Lab_1/README.md

 ## 4. Get started

-1. Make a new project Laravel

-   If you want to create a new laravel project for yourself, please **delete** the `laravel` folder and execute the command below.
-Otherwise you can skip this step.
+1. Create the `.env` file from `.env.example` file

+    In the `laravel` folder, copy `.env` file with following command:

     ```bash
-    docker run -u ${UID}:${UID} --rm composer create-project laravel/laravel laravel
+    cp .env.example .env
     ```

-    Wait a few minutes for it to finish, and then you will see laravel project you just created in the `laravel` folder.

     > ## Remember
-    >Change the project environment variables in your `.env` and `docker-compose.yml` file.
+    >Update the project environment variables in your `.env` and `docker-compose.yml` file.
     >
     > The configuration of the database must be the same on both sides.